Michigan State vs. Kansas State: Odds, spread, over/under - NCAA Tournament Sweet 16

 Michigan State vs. Kansas State Betting Trends

-- Michigan State has covered 16 times in 31 chances against the spread this season.
+- Michigan State has covered 16 times in 31 matchups with a spread this season.

 - In the Spartans' 31 games this season, the combined scoring has gone over the point total 16 times.

-- Kansas State has compiled a 22-11-1 ATS record so far this season.
+- Kansas State has won 22 games against the spread this year, while failing to cover or pushing 12 times.

-- So far this season, 18 out of the Wildcats' 34 games with an over/under have hit the over.
+- So far this year, 18 out of the Wildcats' 34 games with an over/under have hit the over.

 Michigan State Futures Odds